PayDock/e-commerce-powerboard-commercetools-npm/README.md

 ```

-Set amount and currency for the widget based on the cart data
+3. Set the amount and currency for the widget based on the cart data.

 ```javascript
 widget.setAmount(totalPrice);
 widget.setCurrency(currencyCode);
 ```

-Display payment methods on the widget
+4. Display the payment methods on the widget.

 ```javascript
 widget.displayPaymentMethods(paymentMethod);
 ```

-Load the widget (card, bank)
+5. Load the widget.

 ```javascript
 widget.loadWidget()
 ```

-Get widget
+6. Get the widget.

 ```javascript
 widget.widget
 ```

-### 5. Component mount
+### 5. Mount the Component

 ```javascript
 onMounted(async () => {